Dyer’s Broom: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Genistein is known to interact with estrogen receptors, which have preventive benefits against several illnesses linked to hormones.
 To understand the significance of these interactions completely, additional study is necessary.

 The ability to neutralize damaging free radicals is another strength of phenolic acids like caffeic acid and ferulic acid.
-This reduction of oxidative stress can prevent chronic conditions like heart disease and some forms of cancer that are linked to oxidative damage.
+This reduction of oxidative stress can prevent chronic conditions like and some forms of cancer that are linked to oxidative damage.

 The ability of dyer’s broom’s astringent tannins to precipitate proteins and provide a barrier of protection across mucous membranes explains why it has historically been used to treat digestive problems.
 It is crucial to remember that excessive tannin use can cause gastrointestinal problems, which emphasizes the necessity for safe use.